This will allow you to to call a powershell script from a batch file that creates and sends an email.

-Apply this line to any CMD line, Run as Administrator
+Apply this line to any Batch file line.

-Then create a new text file and save it as a .PS1, enter the following, changing as needed.
+Create a new text file and save it as a .PS1, enter the following, changing as needed.

 #this works, just sends a simple email